-- Contractors and/or workers will not construct or use campfires on site; - Heavy equipment operators will be outfitted with fire suppressant equipment; - Fire suppressant equipment will be located on site at all times during the construction phase of the project; and, - The Proponent will circulate a Work Permit to all Contractors which must be kept onsite, and all conditions adhered to.
+- Contractors and/or workers will not build or use campfires on site; - Heavy equipment operators will be outfitted with fire suppressant equipment; - Fire suppressant equipment will be located on site at all times during the construction phase of the project; and,

+• The Proponent will circulate a Work Permit to all contractors which must be kept onsite, and all conditions will be adhered to.

-To mitigate the risk of fire propagation during the operation and maintenance phases of the Project, fire suppressant will be located inside the turbines at all times.
+To mitigate the risk of fire propagation during the operation and maintenance phases of the Project, fire suppressant will be located inside the WTGs at all times.